- 21 Aug 2024

 Traceable module extension (TME) is a type of sidecar container that a Traceable Platform agent can inject into the application pod.
 It can be considered a miniature Traceable Platform agent.

-as a component.
-This synchronously receives requests from applications, such as a gateway.
-The traceable module extension also houses libtraceable, which has the request-blocking logic.
+TME has ext_cap as a component.
+This synchronously receives requests from the applications, for example, a gateway.
+The traceable module extension also houses libtraceable, which has the request blocking logic.
 TME is used when native instrumentation or a native plugin is unavailable.
-In such cases, TME captures data inline and sends it to the Traceable Platform agent asynchronously.
+In such cases, TME captures data inline and asynchronously sends the data to the Traceable Platform agent.
 TME also blocks the requests inline.

 Before you begin

-Before you begin deploying Traceable's tracing agent, note that The deployment assumes a stock deployment of Istio is already available.
+Before you begin deploying Traceable's tracing agent, make a note of the following.
+The deployment assumes a stock deployment of Istio is already available.

 Verify your Istio deployment.
 It is a good practice to have your Istio's deployment diagram with you for reference.
 If you are installing for a demo environment, the control and ingress are in the Istio-system namespace; however, the namespace may vary.
 Verify where the control plane and ingress are installed by entering the following command: